edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 ![Wireframe sketch showing problems.]({{ media }}/sketch_problems.png)

 Is a good idea to start the development of the interface with these features in mind.
 Having the problems shown in the image means the developer did not implement the interface properly, and that, besides the accessibility, it will not look good in all screen sizes and resolutions.
-If you make an implementation with these features in mind, you will have moved a big step towards good design and accessibility.
+If you make a good implementation, you will have moved a big step towards good design and accessibility.

 ### Colours